 For address-level analysis — more specific than district-level HPD data allows — SafeScore combines HPD incident records with contextual risk factors to generate a crime risk score tied to a specific street address.
 The difference between district-level data and address-level data is the difference between knowing Houston's city rate and knowing your block's rate.

-The FBI maintains a national crime data repository at ucr.fbi.gov — the Uniform Crime Report — which allows comparison of Houston's metrics against national averages and peer cities.
-The Bureau of Justice Statistics at bjs.gov publishes the National Crime Victimization Survey, which captures crime that goes unreported to police.
+The Bureau of Justice Statistics at bjs.ojp.gov publishes the National Crime Victimization Survey, which captures crime that goes unreported to police.
 HPD's numbers are a floor.
 BJS data shows what sits beneath it.

 The Numbers Are the Numbers.

-650 per 100,000.
-1 in 154 annually.
-1.8 times the national rate.
-52% of incidents unreported.
+272 homicides.
+11.8 per 100,000.
+Approximately 3 times the national murder rate of 3.9.
+52% of violent incidents unreported.
 56% of cases unsolved.
 These are not arguments for or against Houston.
 They are the data that belongs in any honest housing decision involving this city.

-The direction is improving — year-over-year declines across every HPD violent crime category through April 2024.
+The direction is improving — year-over-year declines across every MCCA violent crime category in 2025, and early 2026 data showing the trend continuing.
 Progress is documented.
-The baseline is still nearly double the national average.
+The baseline is still roughly three times the national murder rate.
 Both facts are true.
 Neither cancels the other.

 What the city average does not tell you is whether the address you are considering sits in the part of Houston that drove those incidents — or in the part that was largely unaffected by them.
 That question requires address-level data.